fan2/mkdocs/docs/blog/posts/c/c-data-types-basic-derived.md

     TAKEAWAY 5.11 Each of the four classes of base types has three distinct unpromoted types.

-Contrary to what many people believe, the C standard doesn’t prescribe the precision of these 12 types: it only constrains them.
+Contrary to what many people believe, the C standard doesn't prescribe the precision of these 12 types: it only constrains them.
 They depend on a lot of factors that are ***implementation defined***.

 One of the things the standard *does* prescribe is that the possible ranges of values for the signed types must include each other according to their *rank*: